Mayne Pharma Erythromycin (Erythromycin)

 What Is Mayne Pharma Erythromycin Used For?

-Mayne Pharma Erythromycin contains erythromycin, an antibiotic that belongs to a group of medicines called macrolides.
-It is prescribed to treat bacterial infections and prevent certain infections in specific patient groups.
+Mayne Pharma Erythromycin capsules contain erythromycin, an antibiotic that belongs to a group of medicines called macrolides.
+This medication is prescribed to treat bacterial infections and prevent certain infections in specific patients.

 Primary Uses

 This medication treats infections in different parts of the body caused by bacteria.
-It is also used to prevent infections in patients with a history of rheumatic disease who may be allergic to penicillin.
+It’s also used to prevent infections in patients with a history of rheumatic disease who may be allergic to penicillin, particularly for long-term prevention of streptococcal infections in people with rheumatic heart disease.

 How It Works

-This medicine works by killing or stopping the growth of bacteria which cause infections.
+This medicine works by killing or stopping the growth of bacteria that cause infections.
 It will not work against viral infections such as colds or flu.

 Good to know: This medicine is not addictive.